Garos2/GRASP-Tabu-Search/README.md

-# GRASP-Tabu-Search
+# GRASP-And-Tabu-Search

-mainGrasp.py is used to calibrate GRASP parameters. mainTabu.py is used to calibrate Tabu Search parameters. mainComparar.py is used to compare both methods.
+mainGrasp.py is used to calibrate GRASP parameters. <br />
+mainTabu.py is used to calibrate Tabu Search parameters. <br />
+mainComparar.py is used to compare both methods. <br />